node-class-may-2023/ComIT_Node/javascript.md

   * The greeting function accepts a **username** parameter
   * **username** works as an function internal variable
   * The **username** param will get the value that we pass calling the function
-  * Al ejecutar la función `saludar('Marta')` estamos pasando 'Marta' como parámetro `Example: greeting('Marta')`
-  * The first time we call the greeting function we pass 'Marta' as parameter and it will become username in the greeting block content
+  * The first time we call the greeting function we pass 'Marta' as parameter and it will become the username in the greeting block content
   * We can pass a function different parameters values (example: Marta, Xime, Raul)

 **Example:**